SwanHub/datatrust_react/README.md

 - No two policies comply to the same standard notation (for example, Facebook's is an entire website unto itself, whereas your local real estate agency's exists in plain text on a single page).
 We break each policy up into the 5 standard principles laid out by the Federal Trade Commission 25 years ago, called the Fair Information Practice Principles.
 Those principles include Notification, Access, Choice, Security and Enforcement.

-DataTrust aims to solve both of these issues.

 ## Website
 -  https://datatrust-a2ff3.firebaseapp.com